 A Clean Fuel Standard: The Path to a Clean Transportation Sector

-The New York League of Conservation Voters (NYLCV) is advocating strongly for the approval of a Clean Fuel Standard (CFS) law in the state of New York.
+In the post-budget legislative session, the New York League of Conservation Voters (NYLCV) is advocating strongly for the approval of a Clean Fuel Standard (CFS) law in the state of New York.
 A CFS, sometimes also called a low carbon fuel standard (LCFS) or a clean transportation standard, mandates that producers of fuel with high carbon intensity, like fossil gasoline and diesel fuels, subsidize fuels with low carbon intensity such as electricity, hydrogen, and biofuels.

 As outlined in the CLCPA’s Scoping Plan, even with the most aggressive electrification scenarios, there will still be vehicles running on liquid fuels on the road by 2050.
 A CFS is crucial to curbing transportation emissions in New York and CFS policies have already proven to be effective in reducing transportation emissions in every state on the West Coast.
 For instance, the Advanced Clean Car Rule, which mandates zero-emission light-duty vehicle sales by 2035, would not be feasible in California without their LCFS.